CartoDB/documentation/app/content/carto3-workspace/settings/managing-user-roles.md

 ## Managing user roles

-From the *User* section, you can view the list of users who have access to your account.
+From the *User* section, you can view the list of users who have access to your organization.
 You can access the quick actions menu to manage users role by clicking on the drop-down menu, or by clicking the three point icon in the right hand corner.
 There are three options available: Make Admin, Make Editor, and Delete account.

 ![Account Settings user role actions](/img/cloud-native-workspace/account-settings/account_settings_user_role_actions.png)

 ### Making Admin

 If you click the Make Admin quick action, you are providing “admin” privileges to the user.
-This enables the option to have more than one administrator per account.
+This enables the option to have more than one administrator per organization.

 ### Making Editor